Virginia Players to Watch Against Furman - First Round

 Virginia Players to Watch

-Jayden Gardner paces the Cavaliers at 5.8 rebounds per contest, while also posting 0.7 assists and 12.1 points.
+Jayden Gardner puts up a team-best 5.8 rebounds per contest.
+He is also putting up 12.1 points and 0.7 assists, shooting 51.5% from the field.

-Armaan Franklin averages a team-high 12.5 points per contest.
-He is also averaging 4.2 rebounds and 1.4 assists, shooting 42.3% from the floor and 37.8% from downtown with 1.9 made 3-pointers per contest.
+Armaan Franklin is tops on the Cavaliers with 12.5 points per contest and 1.4 assists, while also posting 4.2 rebounds.

-Ben Vander Plas is averaging 7.4 points, 1.4 assists and 4.6 rebounds per contest.
+Ben Vander Plas is posting 7.4 points, 1.4 assists and 4.6 rebounds per contest.

 Virginia Top Performers (Last 10 Games)